DaveDangereux/davevim/README.md

 - ttf-joypixels (for emoji on Linux)
 - rust (to cargo install stylua)
 - yarn (optional)
-- ls_emmet (globally installed via yarn or npm)
 - composer (for twigcs)
 - twigcs (globally installed via composer - don't forget to update $PATH)

-## Functionality to Realise
-- Global find and replace